bazingagain/DesignPattern/README.md

 ### Java Design Pattern

 #### Introduction
-This Project contains some common design pattern. such as static factory pattern, singleton pattern...
+This project contains some common design pattern. such as static factory pattern, singleton pattern...